Patient Information Leaflets - P

 Description - Normal bowel habits can vary considerably in frequency amongst people.
 A child with bowel movements less than 3 times per week, is probably constipated.
 However, pain and/or excessive straining with discomfort during bowel movements are abnormal and are suggestive of constipation.Title - Coeliac Disease

 Description - Coeliac disease is a condition where your immune system attacks your own tissues when you eat gluten.
 This damages your gut (small intestine) so your body cannot properly take in nutrients.
-Coeliac disease can cause a range of symptoms, including diarrhoea, abdominal pain and bloating.Title - Day case dental patients what to expect (Paediatrics)
+Coeliac disease can cause a range of symptoms, including diarrhoea, abdominal pain and bloating.Title - Consent to Treatment & Examination

 Description - You will be asked to arrive at hospital for 7.30am and you will be given an allocated bed space on the ward.
 Usually there are 3 dental patients, sometimes 4.
 You should expect to be at hospital until late morning, maybe lunchtime.Title - Febrile convulsion (fit)